Physical

 Very Easy

-Breed with Trevenant to get Phantump eggs easily from the Indeterminate and Plant egg groups.
+Breed with Trevenant to get Phantump eggs easily using 49 partners from the Indeterminate and Plant egg groups.
 Notable egg moves include Bestow, Grudge, Imprison and 1 more.

 Egg Groups